 Contraception

-Contraception refers to the various methods that are used to prevent pregnancy.
+Contraception is used to prevent unintended pregnancies.
 There are many types to choose from and different methods suit different people.
 Some require a procedure to have them fitted and removed.

 Condoms are the only method of contraception which will help to prevent pregnancy and protect you against Sexually Transmitted Infections (STIs).